Hwylzeus/Yat_kernel/Documentation/arch/arm64/silicon-errata.rst

 For software workarounds that may adversely impact systems unaffected by the erratum in question, a Kconfig entry is added under "Kernel Features" -> "ARM errata workarounds via the alternatives framework".
-With the exception of workarounds for errata deemed "rare" by Arm, these are enabled by default and patched in at runtime when an affected CPU is detected.
+These are enabled by default and patched in at runtime when an affected CPU is detected.
 For less-intrusive workarounds, a Kconfig option is not available and the code is structured (preferably with a comment) in such a way that the erratum will not be hit.